Is it OK to Exercise during Pregnancy

 And avoid Any exercises putting too much strain on your abdominal wall muscles particularly after 20 weeks as this can cause you to develop a rectus diastasis (gap between abdominal muscles).

-Always seek medical approval before starting any new exercise program.
 There are some medical conditions that may prevent you from exercising.

 As you progress through each trimester you will notice significant body changes besides your growing belly.
 You must listen to your body and stop trying to push the limits.